-Super Mario World features Chargin' Chuck, a variety of Koopa decked out in gridiron football gear, who attacks by rushing, lobbing baseballs (which is why he's the image of Gretzky Has the Ball) and punting footballs.
+Super Mario World features Chargin' Chuck, a variety of Koopa decked out in gridiron football gear, who attacks by rushing, lobbing baseballs, and punting footballs.
 They tend to appear near the curiously goalpost-shaped stage goal.

-Also Super Mario World 2: Yoshi's Island, which even had a level full of two special kinds of Shy Guys, one who could bat thrown eggs at an angle and one who could catch them (or pick them off the ground) and then chuck them back at you.
+Super Mario World 2: Yoshi's Island had a level full of two special kinds of Shy Guys, one who could bat thrown eggs at an angle and one who could catch them (or pick them off the ground) and then chuck them back at Yoshi.
 They'd also try to do the same with watermelon seeds.